-Samuel’s early education to prepare for college was with two older brothers under the direction of his father.
+Samuel’s early education in preparation for college was with two older brothers under the direction of his father.
 He then entered the University of Pennsylvania in 1788.
-The university was during its early years influenced by Francis Alison, who was a leader, possibly the leader, of Old Side Presbyterians.
-His work at the university extended 1752-1779 with his positions including master of the Latin school, rector of the academy, professor of Greek and Latin, and vice provost.
-John Ewing, pastor of First Church, Philadelphia, would conduct the wedding service for Samuel Miller and his future wife.
-Ewing was taught in Alison’s New London academy then graduated the College of New Jersey (Princeton).
-From 1758-1802 Ewing’s callings included professor of ethics, professor of natural philosophy, trustee, and provost.
-Had Samuel been encouraged to go to Pennsylvania by his father because of the Old Side influence?
-Possibly, even likely.
-Young Miller, he was nineteen, graduated with high honors July 31, 1789 after only one year.
+The university was during its years before Miller attended influenced by Francis Alison, a leader of Old Side Presbyterians.
+Mark Noll described Alison as “an Old Side stalwart” (Princeton & the Republic, 40).
+Alison’s work at the university was influential extending 1752-1779 with his positions including master of the Latin school, rector of the academy, teaching moral philosophy, professor of Greek and Latin, and vice provost.
+But at the time Miller attended the provost was John Ewing, pastor of First Church, Philadelphia.
+Ewing was taught in Alison’s New London academy then graduated the College of New Jersey (Princeton, New Side).
+Had Samuel been encouraged to go to University of Pennsylvania by his father because of its Old Side history during Alison’s years anticipating his continued influence through his students?
+Possibly, but Ewing’s views were not so rigorous as Alison’s.
+Young Miller, he was nineteen, graduated with high honors July 31, 1789 after only one year of attendance.
 As salutatorian he delivered a Latin oration against the lack of concern for educating women in his time.
 Note that this was the year after the United States Constitution was ratified and he was speaking of equality for women regarding education.
 Degree in hand, he returned to Dover.

 Dover would always be home for Samuel Miller because he enjoyed the family farm and country life.
 John tutored his brilliant son in theology in preparation for the ministry.
 Licensure involved a multi-step process.
 He began trials at Rockawalkin Church in Somerset County, Maryland, April 20, 1791, delivering his doctrinal sermon from 1 Corinthians 15:22—